fluencelabs/tendermint-demo/tmdemoapp/docs/README.md

 In this demo application the state is implemented as an hierarchical key-value tree which is combined with a Merkle tree.
 This allows a client that has obtained a correct Merkle root from a trusted location to query a single, potentially malicious, cluster node and validate results using Merkle proofs.

 Such trusted location is provided by the Tendermint consensus engine.
 Cluster nodes reach consensus not only over the canonical order of transactions, but also over the Merkle root of the state – `app_hash` in Tendermint terminology.
-The client can obtain such Merkle root from any node in the cluster, verify cluster nodes signatures and check that more than 2/3 of the nodes have accepted the Merkle root change.
+The client can obtain such Merkle root from any node in the cluster, verify cluster nodes signatures and check that more than 2/3 of the nodes have accepted the Merkle root change – i.e. that consensus was reached.

 <p align="center">
 <img src="images/hierarchical_tree.png" alt="Hierarchical tree" width="625px"/>